-The College has six NIH training grants, including two in the Department of Epidemiology.
-These focus on substance abuse and alcohol and HIV infection.
+The College has eight NIH training grants, including three in the Department of Epidemiology.
+These focus on substance abuse, alcohol and HIV infection, and genomic medicine.
 Other training grants in the College include those in the areas of rehabilitation and neuromuscular plasticity; movement disorders and neurorestoration; physical, cognitive, and mental health in older adults; and breathing research and therapeutics.